 What should happen next

-This could include developing bespoke services modelled on a version of the Adoption and Special Guardianship Support Fund designed for kinship families, acknowledging the different approaches they need to adoptive families.
+This could include developing bespoke services modelled on a version of the ASGSF designed for kinship families, acknowledging the different approaches they need to adoptive families.
 This should be available to all kinship families regardless of the type of kinship arrangement or the child’s journey into kinship care, take a ‘whole family’ approach which recognises entire family units (including biological and step children in the kinship household), and include funding for non-therapeutic support where this would be of significant benefit to children and their kinship carers.

-Children looked after, including in kinship foster care, are entitled to receive an initial health assessment on entry into local authority care; local authorities should ensure this is completed prior to any movement to a different kinship arrangement supported outside of the care system, and appropriate assessments or support should not be jeopardised by the loss of the child’s ‘looked after’ status
+Children looked after, including those in kinship foster care, are entitled to receive an initial health assessment on entry into local authority care; local authorities should ensure this is completed prior to any movement to a different kinship arrangement supported outside of the care system, and appropriate assessments or support should not be jeopardised by the loss of the child’s ‘looked after’ status

 Specific attention should also be paid by local authorities in how to best to support contact; although enduring family relationships can be one of the best things about kinship care, contact with parents can also be experienced as challenging, uncertain and potentially damaging for children and young people growing up in kinship care.

-Kinship children and their elevated prevalence of mental health difficulties should be recognised within the new UK Government’s plans to introduce a Children’s Wellbeing Bill and to deliver specialist mental health professionals in every school and Young Futures Hubs for drop-in mental health support in communities across England.
+Kinship children and their elevated prevalence of mental health difficulties should also be recognised within the new UK Government’s plans to introduce a Children’s Wellbeing Bill and to deliver specialist mental health professionals in every school and Young Futures Hubs for drop-in mental health support in communities across England.